C 05 Xmas Eve

 We have been impatient.

-Because we sometimes wish you had not come in humility but with an army to overthrow corrupt rulers and to publicly punish the greedy and ruthless;
+Because we sometimes wish you had not come in humility but with an army to overthrow corrupt rulers and to publicly humiliate the greedy and ruthless;

 Christ have mercy.